leonard-seydoux/earth-data-science/lectures/slides.md

 <div align=center>

-The SVC is a generalization of the SVM that takes into account more than two classes.
+The SVC is a generalization of the SVM that digests more than two classes.

 ![width:1000px](images/supervised/svc_multiclass.svg)

-The decition function is linear in the kernel space only.
+The decision function is linear in the kernel space only.
 We can project it back to the data space to inspect it.

 </div>

 ---

-## Various classifcation metrics: the confusion matrix
+## Various classifcation metrics from the confusion matrix

 <div align=center style="flex-basis: 100%;">